BTC Phase 3: Lesson 2

 Some in the Body believe that once we say “I do” to Jesus, our souls are set and the goal has been accomplished, but then we have to look at the Scriptures to find direction in this matter, such as the warning which Jesus gives us in his “depart from me” sermon which tells us clearly, that there are stipulations of having held to mercy in order to find ourselves to be among the sheep with Him in the end.
 “But he shall say, I tell you, I know you not whence ye are; depart from me, all ye workers of iniquity.”
 Luke 13:27 (KJV)

-So in this Lesson, we will continue to explore that “Gift unto justification” and examine more fully the terms we are expected to adhere to and why Grace is so important in our ability to grow spiritually, and in the process be able to more fully meet those terms.
+So in this Lesson, we will continue to explore that “Gift unto justification” and examine more fully the terms we are expected to adhere to.
+We will also review why Grace is so important in our ability to grow spiritually and in the process be able to more fully meet those terms.
 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”
 Ephesians 2:8-9 (KJV)

 Life Abundantly: In BTC 3, Lesson 1, we met the “New Man,” but now, let’s delve deeper into the connection between the New Man and the development of Fruit of the Spirit.
 Let’s also look more at what “Grace” offers as well as some of the differences between “appearing religious” versus actually “becoming spiritual in nature.”